-Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over 2 years of age.
+Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over one year of age.
 The centres are open 7 days a week, including Christmas Day and New Year’s Day between 7.30am and 10pm.
 You don’t need to make an appointment, as the name says, just walk on in.

 About this service

 Walk-in Centres can provide you with a health assessment and treatment for a wide range of health needs including:

 - common colds and influenza (you should have a covid test first at one of the local testing centres)

 - cuts, abrasions, bruises, burns